cosminadrianpopescu/azul/api.md

 invoking directly `vim.ui.input`.
-If you are using a library which will produce float windows (like [snacks.nvim](https://github.com/folke/snacks.nvim)) and you call directly `vim.ui.input`, you will break `azul`.
-This function will call first `azul.suspend` to allow the floating window to be created without `azul` intervening and then will call `azul.resume()` in the next event loop.
+If you are using a library which will produce float windows (like [snacks.nvim](https://github.com/folke/snacks.nvim)) and you call directly `vim.ui.input`, you will break `vesper`.
+This function will call first `vesper.suspend` to allow the floating window to be created without `vesper` intervening and then will call `vesper.resume()` in the next event loop.

 #### get_file